 The first stage, which is potentially reusable after recovery by powered landing, is powered by 9 of the SpaceX built Merlin-1D engines with regenerative cooling.
 The upper stage uses a single Merlin engine and will also be potentially reusable.
 The Falcon-9 is offered with a 5.2 m fairing.

 Launch site for low inclination launches is Cape Canaveral launch pad SLC-40.
 High inclination launches are performed from Vandenberg AFB launch pad SLC-4E.
-An additional launch site at Boca Chica near Brownsville, Texas, is also under construction, but this site has in 2018 been dedicated for the Starship development.
+An additional launch site at Boca Chica near Brownsville, Texas, was also under construction, but this site has in 2018 been dedicated for the Starship development.

 The Falcon-9 will also lift the Dragon space capsule for ISS cargo flights, which will be developed into a manned spacecraft.